tj12323/SGC/README.md

 ### Data Preparation

-Our STC metric can process video files directly or pre-extracted frames.
+Our SGC metric can process video files directly or pre-extracted frames.
 Please organize your data as described below.

 **1. For Your Custom Videos/Frames:**